telicent-oss/smart-caches-core/docs/sinks/kafka.md

 In synchronous send mode only a single error at a time is surfaced via the resulting `SinkException` so the underlying Kafka error is populated as the cause of that exception, thus accessible via the `getCause()` method.

+## Retry Handling

+From `1.5.0` onwards we introduced a `KafkaRetryHandler` interface that may be configured on a `KafkaSink` via the `retryHandler()` builder method.
+A retry handler allows the sink to retry sending events that Kafka APIs report as failed, it consists of 3 methods:

+- `isRetryable(Exception e)` - Allows the retry handler to check whether the exception is recoverable and thus send should be retried.
+- `maxRetries()` - Indicates the maximum number of retries to send the event that will be made, this is in addition to the initial send attempt i.e. if maximum retries is `3` then the event may attempt to be sent `4` times before the sink gives up and produces an error.
+- `prepareEventForRetry(Event, Exception)` - Prepares the event for retry, modifying it if desired, or returning `null` if no further retries should be made.

+When a retry handler is configured if a `send()` operation on the sink fails (whether [asynchronous](#asychronous-send-and-error-handling) or [synchronous](#synchronous-send)) then the sink automatically retries the send if, and only if, the retry handler indicates `isRetryable()`, the number of retry attempts is less than or equal to `maxRetries()` and `prepareEventForRetry()` returns a non-null event.

+There is only one concrete implementation provided, the `DlqRetryHandler`, this retries only when a `RecordTooLargeException` is produced and prepares the event by stripping the value.
+This handles an edge case of DLQs that occurs when input events are at/near the maximum permitted event size and adding the DLQ headers pushes the event over that limit.
+By stripping the value the event with all the DLQ header information can be successfully sent, and the DLQ headers will normally provide pointers back to the original input event that can be used to diagnose the root cause.
+The `KafkaSink` builder provides a convenience `forDlq()` method that configures this as the retry handler.

+> **NB** For [asynchronous sending](#asychronous-send-and-error-handling) (the default behaviour) the retry handling is
+> implemented via an internal Kafka producer `Callback`, therefore configuring a `KafkaSink` with both a retry handler
+> and a custom `Callback` is not permitted and will produce an `IllegalArgumentException` at sink `build()` time.